kylef-archive/jsonschema-test/README.md

 [![Build Status](http://img.shields.io/travis/kylef/jsonschema-test/master.svg?style=flat)](https://travis-ci.org/kylef/jsonschema-test)

-jsonschema-test is a tool which for running tests against a JSON Schema.
+jsonschema-test is a tool for writing and running tests against a given JSON Schema.
+You can write a set of test-cases including example JSON values and if they should validate or not against the given JSON Schema.

 ![](Screenshot.png)